-Critical Illness coverage offers financial compensation to protect your income and stability.
+Critical Illness Insurance can protect your income and financial stability.

 Such illnesses such as cancer, stroke, heart attack or other debilitating illnesses can sometimes require recovery costs and even force a leave of absence from work.